salrashid123/downscoped_token/README.md

 ## Using Credential Access Boundary (DownScoped) Tokens

-DownScoped credentials allows for exchanging a parent Credential's  `access_token` for _another_ `access_token` that has permissions on a limited set  of resources the parent token originally had.
+`Credential Access Boundary` is a policy language that you can use to downscope the accessing power of your GCP short-lived credentials.
+You can define a Credential Access Boundary that specifies which resources the short-lived credential can access, as well as an upper bound on the permissions that are available on each resource

-For example, if the parent Credential that represents user Alice has access to GCS buckets `A`, `B`, `C`, you can exchange the Alice's credential for another credential that still identifies Alice but can only be used against Bucket `A` and `C`.
+For example, if the parent Credential that represents user Alice has Read/Write access to GCS buckets `A`, `B`, `C`, you can exchange the Alice's credential for another credential that still identifies Alice but can only be used for Read against Bucket `A` and `C`.

 >> **Warning**:  `(2/24/20)`: The following describes the _alpha_ release of `Credential Access Boundary (DownScoped) Tokens` on Google Cloud.
 This API is open but not documented yet.
 This article is intended to demonstrate this new capability and solicit feedback on enhancements users would like to see (for that, please just leave an issue/FR on github [here](https://github.com/salrashid123/downscoped_token) )